Bikheris: Possible name sources

 In attempts to reconstruct Ancient Egyptian king lists, Egyptologists and historians face several problems.
 As already mentioned, Bikheris is a Hellenized name variation.
 The name appears in the book Aegyptiaca written by Manetho around 300 BC.
 In a Latin copy of Manetho, written by Eratosthenes, a king named Biuris is placed at the date when Bikheris allegedly ruled.
 Scholars wonder if both names actually derive from one and the same Egyptian source.

 However, ancient Egyptian sources are scarce.
 The oldest possible source of royal name may come from an unfinished pyramid shaft at Zawyet el'Aryan.
 The shaft was excavated in 1904 by Italian Egyptologist Alessandro Barsanti.
 He discovered several black ink inscriptions inside the shaft, some of which actually show a royal cartouche name.
 Unfortunately, Barsanti made no facsimile, but sloppy drawings and all but the cartouche name remains illegible.
 At least the second (lower) hieroglyph can be identified as a Ka-symbol, thus making the king's name a ...ka.
+A further inscription, No.55, mentions a possible Gold name: Neb hedjet-nwb, meaning "Lord of the Golden Crown".
+Some egyptologists propose that this is either the Horus name of king Huni or the Gold name of king Nebka.
+This, however, would implicate that the pyramid was built during the late 3rd Dynasty rather than the 4th.

 The temporally next possible source appears in the famous Westcar Papyrus of the 13th Dynasty.
 The text mentions a king's son, Bau-ef-Ra.
 Scholars wonder if this Bauefre may be identical to Bikheris.
 A very similar name from the New Kingdom period can be found in a rock inscription at Wadi Hammamat.
 The inscription consists of an honorary prayer surmounted by a short king list.
 The list contains the names Khufu, Djedefra, Khafre, Djedefhor, and Baefra.